 The Advanced settings have quite a bit of goodness hidden in here.
 It’s broken into three tabs:

-All really important, and they’re not too advanced for the average user… although there is a little bit of code that accompanies some of these settings.
+All are really important, and they’re not too advanced for the average user, even though there is a little bit of code that accompanies some of these settings.

-Breadcrumbs are great.
-If you don’t know what they are, they come from the fairytale classic Hansel & Gretel.
-Remember how they found their way home?
-They left breadcrumbs along the way!
-The breadcrumbs on a website have essentially the same purpose, they show a road map of how to get back to the home page of the website, and are usually located right below the menu bar.
-Here’s what ours looks like:
+The breadcrumbs on a website have essentially the same purpose: they show a sort of digital roadmap of how to get back to the home page of the website, and are usually located right below the menu bar.
+Here’s what ours look like: